Sandstorm890/CLI_project/Readme.txt

 This command line interface application takes user input and allows the user to select a recipe based on a variety of search parameters, including by region, by category, or by name (default search mode).
 It then returns the results in a numbered list, and allows the user to make a selection from that list in which to view the recipe, after which the user is prompted to search for another recipe if they wish.
-THis application interfaces with the
+This application interfaces with the
-TheMealDB.com API in order top return meal names and accompanying recipes.
+TheMealDB.com API in order to return meal names and accompanying recipes.

 Install Instructions:

 All required gems are listed in the Gemfile.
-Run 'bundle install' in your terminal with bundle intalled to download the necessary dependancies.
+Run 'bundle install' in your terminal with 'bundle' intalled to download the necessary dependancies.

 Contributor's Guide:

-In its current interation, there are no plans to maintain or update this application in the future.
+In its current interation, there are no plans to maintain or otherwise update this application in the future.
 If you want to make changes, create a new branch and help yourself.